 Live rotavirus vaccine development

-Although manufacturers of existing commercial rotavirus vaccines can meet demand over the next few years, new vaccines and suppliers will be essential to keeping pace with the global market as it continues to grow.
+Although manufacturers of existing rotavirus vaccines can meet demand over the next few years, new vaccines and suppliers will be essential to keeping pace with the global market as it continues to grow.
 In addition to increasing available supply, new vaccines mean more competition, which will help make all of the rotavirus vaccines on the market more affordable.

 PATH is helping to advance the development of several promising new, live rotavirus vaccines that could prove both affordable and effective in the developing world.
 We are collaborating with emerging-country vaccine manufacturers on clinical development, formulation, process development, and manufacturing.
-We are also ensuring compliance with national and World Health Organization regulations, streamlining the development process, and helping these vaccines to become licensed more quickly and meet international standards of quality.
+We are also ensuring compliance with national and World Health Organization (WHO) regulations, streamlining the development process, and helping these vaccines to become licensed more quickly and meet international standards of quality.

 Bovine-human reassortant vaccine candidates